open-agent-sdk/.agentd/README.md

 **Lightweight coordination scaffolding for agent-oriented workflows.**

 This project explores runtime infrastructure for enabling robust, failure-tolerant agent behavior in local and distributed environments.
-It focuses on modular execution scaffolds, fallback handling, and semantic logging for tools and workflows that involve autonomous or semi-autonomous software agents.
+It focuses on modular execution scaffolds, fallback handling, and semantic logging for agent-based tools and coordination workflows.

 ## Goals